 The design of the program will utilize microbadging, to recognize skill building and offer participants stackable credentials that will help participants grow within the field.
 The core of the curriculum will center around the knowledge needed to achieve the following nationally recognized certifications: Direct Customer Service Professional (DCSP), CompTIA A+, and CompTIA Security+.
 The participants may choose the government pathway by enrolling in the courses needed to achieve the DCSP and Security+ certification, or the commercial pathway offering courses leading to the A+ and CCSP certifications, or the participant may choose to pursue all three certifications for maximum employability.

-The program will launch in Edgewood in HCC’s established classrooms at the Edgewood library.
+The program will launch in Edgewood in Harford’s established classrooms at the Edgewood library.
 Courses are expected to run during daytime and evening hours Monday-Thursday with a minimum of three cohorts per year.